mpsingh47/SmartParkingSystem/README.md

 ---

 #### **Usage**
-- Run the Python script to start detecting car number plates.
+- Upload image of car front part for detecting car number plates.
 - The system will fetch the car details if the number is registered.
 - For new registrations, use the registration interface.
 - Manage monthly passes directly from the system.